 Submissions will be rejected without review if they are over the specified page limit, or if they violate the formatting guidelines, or if they are not anonymous, or if they are incomplete.

-Papers must be submitted electronically via the conference submission system (link will be provided later).
+Papers must be submitted electronically via the conference submission system.
 Authors should carefully go through ACM’s authorship policy before submitting a paper.

 The conference will be held at the Tianjin St. Regis Hotel.
 From 24-hour Concierge Service to the ease of secure luggage storage, The St. Regis Tianjin guest experiences exceptional service and enjoys distinctive amenities that meet the individual needs of each traveller.
 We are dedicated to providing every convenience you may need for business, pleasure, and everything in-between, including a multilingual staff, currency exchange, and laundry/valet service.